 While understanding they would face several obstacles, the company was determined to build a new solution to meet everyone’s needs.
 It turns out that even at Microsoft, employees may be resistant to change and not willing to accept new business processes.

-When addressing change management, Microsoft was following the best practices from Prosci, in particular the ADKAR model.
-The Microsoft team has created a constantly changing environment to improve the platform and adapt it to the employees’ needs.
+Microsoft followed Prosci’s best practices when addressing change management, particularly the ADKAR model.
+The Microsoft team has created a constantly changing environment to improve and adapt the platform to the employees’ needs.

 9. Booking.com effectively migrated from Office 365 to Google Workplace.